-Finding: The Board finds, upon review of sheet 2 of 17 Sheet C1 of the final subdivision site plan set submitted to the City (Exhibit 94), that the final plat includes the information in Subsections a through i above the subdivision planincludes the location and identification of specimen trees which shall be preserved as part of the development of the subdivision.
+Finding: The Board finds, upon review of Sheet C1 of the final subdivision plan set submitted to the City (Exhibit 94), that the final plat includes the information in Subsections a through i above.

-- G. Major subdivision final plat approval standards.
-When reviewing a major subdivision final plat, the Planning Board shall determine that: - (1) The final plat contains the information required in Subsection E(4)(a) through
+G. Major subdivision final plat approval standards.
+When reviewing a major subdivision final plat, the Planning Board shall determine that:

+(1) The final plat contains the information required in Subsection E(4)(a) through (g) above.